dreger/audaciousfox.net/pages/style-guide.md

 - commas: use the serial comma.
 - full-time
+- gamification: to make oft mundane activities exciting and addicting by adding game-like elements
 - go-to: "my go-to song is 'Shake it Off'"
 - home screen
 - italicization